osmno/elveg2osm/README.md

 Conversion from Elveg data to OpenStreetMap

 ## Usage

+Get your data files from (Geonorge.no- ELVEG)[https://kartkatalog.geonorge.no/metadata/ed1e6798-b3cf-48be-aee1-c0d3531da01a] and unpack your files

 `elveg2osm.py dir XXXX`

 The directory dir contains a file called XXXXElveg\_default, which is the